Asymptotic equisingularity and topology of complex hypersurfaces: Introduction

-The main result is the following global equisingularity theorem: \begin{piece} \begin{maintheorem} Let $F: \bC\times\bC^n \to \bC$ be a polynomial function defining a family of hypersurfaces $X_\tau = \{x\in \bC^n\mid F_\tau(x) = F(\tau,x)= 0\}$.
-Let $\tau_0\in\bC$ and assume that there is a compact set $K\subset \bC^n$ such that $\Sing X_\tau\subset K$ for any $\tau\in D$, where $D\subset \bC$ is some disc centered at $\tau_0$.
-Then the following are equivalent: \begin{enumerate} \rm \item \it The family $\{X_\tau\}_{\tau\in\bC}$ is $t$-equisingular at infinity at $\tau_0$ with respect to the projective compactification $(\bar t, \bX, \bC \times\bP^{n})$. \rm \item \it The numbers $\gamma ^*(X_\tau)$ are constant, for $\tau$ close enough to $\tau_0$. \end{enumerate} \end{maintheorem} \end{piece} Our proof is based on the interplay between global and local objects.
-It does not follow from known local equisingularity results: the problem is that, if one tries to use Whitney equisingularity along some stratum on $\bX^\ity$ then the generic local polar invariants might not be global invariants of our family of affine hypersurfaces, see Remark \ref{r:intcl} and \S 3.
+The proof is based on the interplay between global and local features and uses limits of hyperplanes techniques.
+Nevertheless it does not follow from known local equisingularity results: the problem is that, if one tries to use Whitney equisingularity along some stratum on the part at infinity $\bX^\ity$, then the generic local polar invariants might not be global invariants of our family of affine hypersurfaces, see Remark \ref{r:intcl} and \S 3.

-We completely answer to our {\bf Problem} by proving (in a larger context) that $t$-equisingularity implies C$^\ity$-triviality in the neighbourhood of infinity.
-This fact, combined with the Main Theorem, yields the following result: \begin{piece} \begin{theorem} Let $\{X_\tau\}_{\tau\in\bC}$ be a family of nonsingular affine hypersurfaces.
-If $\gamma^*(X_\tau)$ is constant at $\tau_0$, then this family is \rm{C}$^\ity$ trivial at $\tau_0$ (i.e. $t: X\to \bC$ is a \rm{C}$^\ity$ trivial fibration at $\tau_0$). \end{theorem} \end{piece}
+We completely answer our {\bf Problem} by proving (in a larger context) that $t$-equisingularity implies C$^\ity$-triviality in the neighbourhood of infinity.
+This fact, combined with Theorem \ref{t:main}, yields the following result: \begin{piece} \begin{theorem} Let $\{X_\tau\}_{\tau\in\bC}$ be a family of nonsingular affine hypersurfaces.
+If $\gamma^*(X_\tau)$ is constant at $\tau_0$, then this family is \rm{C}$^\ity$ trivial at $\tau_0$ (i.e., $t: X\to \bC$ is a \rm{C}$^\ity$ trivial fibration at $\tau_0$). \end{theorem} \end{piece}